JoeyStanley/jekyll-for-designers/_posts/2022-09-19-new-publication-in-pwpl.md

 layout: post
 title: "New publication in the Penn Working Papers in Linguistics"
 date: 2022-09-19 22:11:00 -0600
-tags: [Methods, Research, Vowel Overlap]
+tags: [Methods, Research, Publications, Vowel Overlap]
 ---

 I've just been informed that a manuscript I submitted to the *Penn Working Papers in Linguistics* has been published!
 It's called "Order of Operations in Sociophonetic Analysis" and is available [here](https://repository.upenn.edu/pwpl/vol28/iss2/17/).
 In a nutshell, I discuss the various processing steps that are typical of a sociophonetic analysis an I show that changing the order that you run them can have a non-negligible impact on the overall results.
 I end the paper with a recommended order that we can use.